stevemaddock/jogl/docs/appendixA.md

 Open a command prompt window in your working folder, e.g. if you are working on the programs in ch2_initial then that is the folder you need to be in.
 (Type 'cmd' in the folder line at the top of the file viewer or in the windows search box.
 Note this is **not** a Windows PowerShell.).

 Now that you have opened a command line window, you are ready to compile and run programs with javac and java, respectively.
-As an example, from Chapter 2 the example jogl code for the module, i.e. folder ch2_initial:
+As an example, from Chapter 2 of the example jogl code for the module, i.e. folder ch2_initial:

 `javac -cp c:/jogl26/jogamp-fat.jar;.
 A01.java`